 - development of hard plaques or spots on the skin called calcinosis cutis.
 These plaques are the result of calcium deposition in the skin.

 - increased susceptibility to opportunistic or secondary bacterial infections

 An excessive level of corticosteroids may cause Cushing's disease.
-When a pet is on long-term, high doses of glucocorticoids, there is an increased risk that it will develop a condition called iatrogenic (medication induced) Cushing's disease.
-The clinical signs of Cushing's disease include increased thirst and urination, an increase in UTI's and skin and ear infections, a "pot-bellied" appearance, thinning skin and hair loss.
+When a dog is on long-term, high doses of glucocorticoids, there is an increased risk that a condition called iatrogenic (medication induced) Cushing's disease will develop.
+The clinical signs of Cushing's disease include increased thirst and urination, an increase in UTI's and skin/ear infections, a pot-bellied appearance, thinning skin, and hair loss.
 In the treatment of some diseases, the risk of iatrogenic Cushing's disease is unavoidable.
 To minimize this risk, corticosteroid doses are tapered down over time, or several different drugs may be used in combination.

 How do I reduce the risk of any of these side effects in my dog?

 Fortunately, most dogs can safely use corticosteroids if a few simple guidelines are followed, such as:

 - Avoid using glucocorticoids on a daily basis except when specifically instructed by your veterinarian.
 Only life- threatening immune-mediated diseases require long-term daily steroid use.
 Most corticosteroid protocols require daily use only during the initial treatment phase.
 If your dog is receiving corticosteroids to reduce itching or for musculoskeletal pain, you should strive to administer them every other day.
 If you feel your dog requires daily corticosteroid use, inform your veterinarian, who may recommend an additional or alternative treatment combination.
 For dogs on higher doses or frequencies of corticosteroids, stomach protectants (e.g., omeprazole) are often used to prevent stomach upset.